rpappalax/ec2-handler/README.rst

 Description
 -----------

-Python Boto scripts for handling Amazon EC2 instances For now this is a one-trick-pony as all it does is return the latest instance when given an instance Name as string and a region
+Python Boto scripts for handling Amazon EC2 instances.

+For now this is a one-trick-pony: when given an instance Name as string and a region, it will simply return the latest instance created with that Name

 |travis| |pypi|